akamai/edgeworkers-examples/edgekv/apis/readme.md

 #### Endpoint:

-To generate a new EdgeKV Access Token for a specific namespace:
+To generate a new EdgeKV access token for a specific namespace:
 `POST /edgekv/v1/tokens`

 **Content-Type:** `application/json`